-Public Safety Aid: the Library budget is supplemented in the 2025 proposed budget by investments made from Public Safety Aid and the Opioid Settlement.
-These one-time investments include \$140,000 for a remote door locking and vapor detection systems and \$793,000 for a redesign of the Rondo Library entrance focused on improved safety.
+Public Safety Aid: the Library budget is supplemented in the 2025 budget by investments made from Public Safety Aid.
+These investments include \$140,000 for a remote door locking and vapor detection systems and \$793,000 for a redesign of the Rondo Library entrance focused on improved safety.
 The budget on this page does not reflect these investments.
-Please see the General Government Accounts section for additional information.
+Please see the General Government Accounts section of the City of Saint Paul operating budget for additional information.